Axtomaton/FitnessFlow/docs/DesignDoc.md

 ### Roadmap of Enhancements
-* User Rating: The user should be able to add ratings for the products and leave a review for the products if the user wants
+* User Rating: The user should be able to add ratings for the products and leave a review for the products necessary (added in Sprint 3)
 * View Typed Password: Visitor should be able to view the typed password when signing.

 ## Application Domain